mooijtech/go-pst/README.md

 If the encryption type was set in the file header, **the entire Heap-on-Node is encrypted**.

+It is best to implement an input stream (Heap-on-Node input stream) to deal with encryption, local descriptors (which point to data) and blocks (XBlock and XXBlock) which point to block b-tree identifiers that contains the data.

 #### Compressible encryption

-Compressible encryption is a simple [byte-substitution cipher](https://github.com/rjohnsondev/java-libpst/blob/develop/src/main/java/com/pff/PSTObject.java#L843) with a fixed [substitution table](https://github.com/rjohnsondev/java-libpst/blob/develop/src/main/java/com/pff/PSTObject.java#L725).
+[Compressible encryption](https://github.com/mooijtech/go-pst/blob/master/pkg/heap_on_node.go#L54) is a simple byte-substitution cipher with a fixed substitution table.

 #### Heap-on-Node HID